 Most web browsers accept cookies automatically.
 However, you can instruct your browser not to accept any cookies or to prompt you before accepting a cookie from a website you visit.
 You can also delete cookies on your computer or mobile device by using the corresponding function on your browser.

 To enable or disable cookies in your web browser:

 Check which web browser you are using and then select the relevant link below.
 On the page you are taken to, you will find instructions on how to enable or disable cookies in your web browser.

 If you decide not to accept our cookies, or the cookies and tools of our partner companies, you will not see certain information on our websites and will be unable to use some functions that improve your visit.

 7. Will we share your data with anyone else?

 If PostBus engages third parties to provide services, it will be authorized to make the data required for this purpose available to them.
 These third parties are then subject to the same obligations with regard to ensuring data protection as PostBus itself.
-Apart from this, personal data is not disclosed to third parties or otherwise forwarded without your express consent.
+In addition, data will be disclosed to third parties only within the parameters described in the sections above.
 Disclosure to other companies within Swiss Post Group is permitted.
 We will retain your information for no longer than necessary and will treat it as confidential.
-This excludes the transmission of personal data to public institutions and authorities as well as to private persons with a right thereto based on statutory regulations, court rulings or regulatory directives, as well as the transmission of such data to authorities for the purposes of taking legal action or prosecution in the event that our legally protected rights are challenged.
+This excludes the transmission of personal data to payment collection service providers, governmental institutions and authorities as well as to private persons with a right thereto based on statutory regulations, court orders or regulatory decisions, as well as its transfer to governmental institutions for the purposes of taking legal action or prosecution should our legally protected rights be challenged.